Harald-U/kubernetes-handson/docs/lab4.md

 ```

 * `network` is not used and needed in Kubernetes
-* There are now 4 environment variables that we will use
+* There are 4 environment variables that we have to implement

 Our deployment and service configuration looks like this now ([deploy/todo-v2.yaml](../deploy/todo-v2.yaml)):